 - Host your own voter registration drive!
 Whether it’s at your school, workplace, place of worship, or a sporting event, it is quick and easy to set up and a great way to make registering easy for people in your community.
 Print out our signs and pledge cards, use our templates to print “register” buttons or stickers, and get going!

 - Support your local YWCA in their GOTV efforts, and/or host your own voter engagement event!
 Whether it’s volunteering to plan or participate in a voter registration drive, helping with a candidate forum or with voter education events, or simply lifting up efforts through social media — we can each play a role in empowering our community.
-Check out YWCA’s 2018 GOTV toolkit and 2018 issue guide to learn more.
+Check out YWCA’s 2019 GOTV toolkit.

 - Sign up to be a poll worker!
 Signing up to be a poll worker is a great way to support your community.
 Encourage your friends and family to volunteer to do the same.
 A well-trained poll worker can be the difference between a vote being counted or rejected.
 Poll workers from diverse backgrounds are needed: Do you know a language widely spoken in your community?
 Do you know how to work an iPad or smartphone?
 Consider serving your community this election by applying to be a poll worker at workelections.com.

 - Encourage and remind other people to register and vote via social media!
 In particular, we encourage you to support and help women, especially women of color, get to the polls.
 We want to make sure that the experiences, needs, and issues that women and marginalized communities care about are made a priority on Election Day and to those we elect to public office.